Anthropology of Development

 - developed the capacity for conceptual and ethical reflection on what and how anthropologists can contribute in practice.

-This grasp of theory, method and problem will enable them to write their dissertations (10,000 words) on a theme related to international development.
+This grasp of theory, method and problem will enable students to write an MA dissertation on a theme related to international development.

 - Quarles van Ufford, P. and Ananta Giri (eds.)
 A Moral Critique of Development: In Search of Global Responsibilities.
 London & New York: Routledge.